Lumi-supercomputer/lumi-userguide/docs/software/index.md

 to fill up.

-If you intend to install Python packages, please consult the [Python packages installation guide ][python-install] for en overview of your options.
+If you intend to install Python packages, please consult the [Python packages installation guide][python-install] for an overview of your options.

 ## Alternatives to installing software yourself